 Decidedly not Noice.
 Read more about this cancelation here.

-Debris was off to a promising start (TVPulse Magazine dubbed it NBC’s best scifi series in years) with an intriguing pair of series leads, and an even more intriguing promise.
+Debris was off to a promising start (TVPulse Magazine dubbed it NBC’s best scifi series in years) with an intriguing pair of series leads, and an even more intriguing premise.
 However, over 13 episodes the show squandered opportunities and continuously kicked key reveals down the road, squeezing 13 episodes of mysteries into an uneven season finale, along with a jarring appearance by the lovable John Noble was a villain with supernatural powers.
 Although the show held relatively steady over its run with a 0.4 rating in the 18-49 age bracket, it didn’t gain momentum, and the numbers ultimately weren’t enough to save it.